google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 {% include "web/_shared/contributors/petelepage.html" %}

-**Add to Home Screen**, sometimes referred to as the web app install prompt makes it easy for users to install your Progressive Web App on their mobile or desktop device.
-When installed, it adds your PWA to to their launcher, and runs it like any other installed app.
+**Add to Home Screen**, sometimes referred to as the web app install prompt, makes it easy for users to install your Progressive Web App on their mobile or desktop device.
+After the user accepts the prompt, your PWA will be added to their launcher, and it will run like any other installed app.

-Chrome handles most of the heavy lifting for you, and on Android, Chrome will generate a [WebAPK](/web/fundamentals/integration/webapks) creating an even more integrated experience for your users.
+Chrome handles most of the heavy lifting for you, and on Android, Chrome will generate a [WebAPK](/web/fundamentals/integration/webapks), creating an even more integrated experience for your users.

-## What is the criteria? {: #criteria }
+## What are the criteria? {: #criteria }

 {% include "web/fundamentals/app-install-banners/_a2hs-criteria.html" %}